Automattic/mongoose/CONTRIBUTING.md

 ### Plugins website

 The [plugins](http://plugins.mongoosejs.com/) site is also an [open source project](https://github.com/aheckmann/mongooseplugins) that you can get involved with.
 Feel free to fork and improve it as well!

+### Sharing your projects

+All are welcome to share their creations which use mongoose on our [tumbler](http://mongoosejs.tumblr.com/).
+Just fill out the [simple submission form](http://mongoosejs.tumblr.com/submit).